 A District Court Commissioner will determine whether you qualify to be represented by the Office of the Public Defender for District Court or Circuit Court criminal cases that carry a penalty of incarceration and/or if you are qualified for the Private Home Detention Monitoring Program.

-You will be interviewed by a District Court Commissioner and complete a written application, Form DC-099 and release, Form DC-099A. and You will need to provide information about your income, expenses, and assets.
+You will be interviewed by a District Court Commissioner and complete a written application, Form DC-099, and you will need to provide information about your income, expenses, and assets.

 - Court charging documents/traffic tickets.
 (Statement of Charges/all documents issued to you by the Court.)

 - Trial date notices from the Court.
 (You may apply even if you haven't received your trial date notice.)

 - If you are employed: written proof of salary, pay stubs, or other written verification of income for the last two (2) pay periods.

 - If you are unemployed: proof of public assistance, medical assistance, Social Security or Supplemental Security Income (SSI), or other assistance you are receiving.

 When to Apply Directly with the Public Defender

 Visit the Office of the Public Defender website for District/County Offices www.opd.state.md.us or toll free 1-877-430-5187